 If you're sold on the importance of guaranteeing that your functions can only be called with valid arguments, then the next question is how to start implementing it?
 Your first instinct might be to start writing lots of your own guards, maybe something like this:

 Your next instinct, might be to write a custom shared utility function to do this for you, however, why reinvent the wheel when you don't need to?
 Instead, I recommend using a package called

 invariant can be found here.
 You can install

 process.env.NODE_ENV is set to production, the message is optional – so they can be hidden.
-This way you can write tests for your code, test it thoroughly in development and when you push it to prod your app will not break.
+This way you can write tests for your code, test it thoroughly in development and when you push it to production your application will not break.
 It's the best of both worlds, checks that not hinder performance!